-Basic Introduction to Linglong
+Basic Introduction to Linglong Tea

 Linglong Tea is a specialty product of Linglong Village, Guidong County, Hunan Province.
 Linglong Tea is crafted by the tea farmers of Guidong County over a long period through the integration of unique local conditions, including soil, climate, cultivation techniques, and processing methods, resulting in a distinctively exquisite agricultural product.

 Linglong Tea from Guidong, a high-altitude cloud-veiled tea produced in Qingquan Town, Guidong County, Hunan, has a history of more than 300 years of cultivation.
 It is of exceptional quality and appearance.
-The tea leaves are tightly curled into ring-like shapes, with a lustrous green color and down fully exposed.
+The tea leaves are tightly curled into ring-like shapes, with a lustrous green color and Silver down fully exposed.
 Once brewed, the tea liquor is clear and bright, with a rich and mellow taste.
-Linglong Tea contains amino acids, polyphenols, catechins, caffeine, and other beneficial substances at the most reasonable levels among famous teas in Hunan.
+Linglong Tea contains amino acids, polyphenols, catechins, Caffeine, and other beneficial substances at the most reasonable levels among famous teas in Hunan.

 Linglong Tea has a refreshing and cool aftertaste that lingers on the palate.
 Those who have tasted it cannot help but praise it.
 The tea leaves are shaped like tiny hooks, delicately curved, and since they are produced in Linglong Village, they are elegantly known as “Linglong Tea.”